 We gathered 3 key themes from teams who excel at customer service: they prioritize speed, consistency, and honesty in their customer communication.

-In our recent report, 91% of leaders said they believed they could close more business by responding faster.
+In one report, 91% of leaders said they believed they could close more business by responding faster.
 But how fast is fast enough?

 Only 25% say they respond in less than 30 minutes